Paul-Henri Sandaogo Damiba: Taking power, rule, and downfall

 The whereabouts of Damiba after the coup initially remained unknown.
 The new junta under the leadership of Traoré later accused Damiba of trying to flee towards the French military base of Camp Kamboinsin in order to mount a counter-coup.
 Damiba however rejected the charge and Traore later stated that he did not think France was involved.
 France denied any involvement in the September 2022 coup.

 Religious and community leaders announced on 2 October that Damiba had agreed to resign from his position after they mediated between him and Traoré.
 Damiba demanded seven guarantees in return, including that his allies would be protected, a guarantee for his security and rights, and that the new junta would fulfill the promise he made to the Economic Community of West African States (ECOWAS) about restoring civilian rule in two years.
 Traoré agreed to the deal and Damiba went into exile in Togo.
 Three army officers were arrested in November 2022 for helping him flee from Burkina Faso.

+In July 2024, Paul-Henri Sandaogo Damiba sent a letter to Ibrahim Traoré, President of Burkina Faso, in which he expressed concern about the deterioration of the security situation and possible abuses against civilians.
+In September, Damiba was accused by Traoré's military junta of organizing (along with military officers, former ministers and others) a plot to overthrow the junta that was foiled.
+He was also accused of involvement in the August Barsalogho massacre, carried out by Jama'at Nasr al-Islam wal-Muslimin.